anuradhakar49/Transformers_Evaluation_MRI/Readme.md

 # 🧠 Brain Tumor Classification with MRI Scans

 This repository contains code, datasets, and trained models for classifying brain tumors using MRI images.
-It includes preprocessing, training, evaluation, and visualization tools built using TensorFlow and Keras.

 ## 📂 Repository Structure